triska/clpfd/README.md

     X1#=<X2+ -1,
     X2#=<X1+ -1.

-There is a solution only if you can satisfy these residual goals.
+There is a solution only *if* you can satisfy these residual goals.
+Can&nbsp;you?

 ## SICStus compatibility